-Our latest card set, Navigating Depression, is due to hit the shelves in the next few months so we invited the author of this beautiful and engaging resource to tell us a bit about herself.
+Our latest card set, Navigating Depression, has just hit the shelves so we invited the author of this beautiful and engaging resource to tell us a bit about herself.
 We also asked her to share a bit about her experience in creating the cards.

 We started by asking Kate to tell us a bit about the work she does.